XRPLF/xrpl-dev-portal/docs/tutorials/python/send-payments/create-trust-line-send-currency.md

 [![Test harness with currency transfer](/docs/img/quickstart-py5.png)](/docs/img/quickstart-py5.png)

-You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/py/)<!-- {.github-code-download} --> archive to try each of the samples in your own browser.
+You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/py/) archive to try each of the samples in your own browser.

 {% admonition type="info" name="Note" %}Without the Quickstart Samples, you will not be able to try the examples that follow. {% /admonition %}